capitalch/trace/tracking.md

 ## React native
-1. check styles, buttons, textinput and other controls
-2. API calls, GraphQL
-3. Using 3rd party libraries
+1. AppBar
+2. Box menu
+3. FlatList with sublist
-4. Menu, navigation
+4. Navigation
 5. Ibuki
+6. Paper library

 ### To do in sales
-                                                                                        1. Add + icon in add button
-                                                                                        2. Gstin, date, other validations
-                                                                                        2. cgst, sgst, igst group spacing
-                                                                                        3. Customer search
-                                                                                        4. New / edit button
-                                                                                        5. Product search
-                                                                                        6. Summary, calculations, amount etc.
-                                                                                        7. Serial no mechanism
-                                                                                        8. Population of product details
-                                                                                        9. Reset, roundoff, back cal buttons, Igst, Add button
-                                                                                        10. saleVariety implementation
-                                                                                        11. Ship to

 12. Vouchers to allow GST for assets also.
 At present only Expences and incomes are allowed
-                                                                                        13. Sales report to add auto subledger information
-                                                                                        12. Total error handling and show of submit
-                                                                                        13. Submit functionality
-                                                                                        14. View and drill through
-                                                                                        15. Page reset
-                                                                                        16. Total Debits / Credits
-                                                                                        17. New error window in open space
-                                                                                        18. Printing
-                                                                                        19. Product code change populate
-20. Discount manage
+20. Discount manage in sales
-                                                                                        21. Taking up the correct prices etc.
-    22. Mapping the ui with megaData
-                                                                                        23. receipts in 0.00 format
-                                                                                        23. Address management with payment methods change
-                                                                                        24. Address mapping when institution sales selected
-                                                                                        25. validations
-                                                                                        26. Email and SMS
-27. Sale return
+27. Sale return new type

 ## Planning
 a.
-                                                                                        a.
-Permissions of Export etc to manager

 b.
 Make product inactive
 c.
 Stock journal
 d.
 Purchase if change in last purchase price show alert
 e.
 Multiple cash entries in receipt
+f. xx-data-grid filter results
+g.
+Tag concept in stock summary
+h.
+To do list
+i.
+Gst rate in downloaded excel file
+j. salePurchaseDetails table jData has remarks etc. it should be null
+k.
+Server logging for modify and delete, time and log viewer
 0. Quick reports: Stock summary, daily sales, Jakar, orders, health
 1. Include jData or serial no in sales report so that search on sl no may occur
 2. ledger report for inventory